cristianANV/You-Don-t-Know-JS---Espa-ol/scope & closures/ch1.md

 ## Teoría de Compiladores

 Puede que sea evidente, o tal vez sorprendente, dependendiendo de su nivel de interacción con distintos lenguajes de programación, pero a pesar de que JavaScript es colocado en la categoría general de lenguajes "dinámicos" o "interpretados", es en realidad un lenguaje compilado.
-Bueno, *no* compilado por adelantado, como la mayoría de los lenguajes tradicionalmente compilados, ni con los resultados de la compilación portátil de los sistemas distribuidos.
+Bueno, *no* compilado por adelantado, como la mayoría de los lenguajes tradicionalmente compilados, ni produce los resultados de la compilación portátil de los sistemas distribuidos.

 ((It may be self-evident, or it may be surprising, depending on your level of interaction with various languages, but despite the fact that JavaScript falls under the general category of "dynamic" or "interpreted" languages, it is in fact a compiled language.
 It is *not* compiled well in advance, as are many traditionally-compiled languages, nor are the results of compilation portable among various distributed systems.))

-Pero, sin embargo, el motor de JavaScript realiza muchos de los mismos pasos, aunque de una manera más sofisticada de la que comúnmente estamos conscientes, que cualquier compilador de un lenguaje tradicional.
+Pero, y sin embargo, el motor de JavaScript realiza muchos de los mismos pasos, aunque de una manera más sofisticada de la que comúnmente estamos conscientes, que cualquier compilador de un lenguaje tradicional.

 ((But, nevertheless, the JavaScript engine performs many of the same steps, albeit in more sophisticated ways than we may commonly be aware, of any traditional language-compiler.))